dalinaum/TextureViewDemo/README.md

 To Google
 ---------
-Although I was studying Render Script for Graphics very hard, it had been deprecated.
+Although I studied RenderScript for Graphics very hard, it had been deprecated.

 Please do not deperecate `TextureView`.